Healthy Pizza Recipes

 Well, if Nathan thought pizza was unhealthy back then, he’d shudder if he were here today.
 The food industry has pumped pizza up with whole new levels of artery-clogging saturated fat, salt, and calories.

-Uno Pizzeria & Grill’s Chicago Classic Deep Dish Pizza (individual), for example, has 2,220 calories, 49 grams of saturated fat, and 4,410 milligrams of sodium.
+One popular pizza chain’s Chicago Classic Deep Dish Pizza (individual), for example, has 2,220 calories, 49 grams of saturated fat, and 4,410 milligrams of sodium.
 Egad!
-This “personal” pizza has as much saturated fat as five Big Macs.
+This “personal” pizza has as much saturated fat as five premium fast food burgers.
 And it’s packed with three day’s worth of sodium.
 Shall we rename it Deep Stroke Pizza?

-Watch out for frozen food choices, too.
-Tombstone’s Original Pepperoni has such a thick layer of cheese and pepperoni that it’s bound to layer your coronary arteries with plaque.
+Watch out for frozen food choices, too. one popular supermarket pepperoni pizza has such a thick layer of cheese and pepperoni that it’s bound to layer your coronary arteries with plaque.
 Just two slices will deposit seven grams of saturated fat in your blood (more saturated fat than most of us should have in two days) plus 770 milligrams of blood-pressure-spiking sodium.
 That’s right, a mere two slices contains half our day’s quota of sodium.

 Now for some good news | Healthy pizza recipes

 Always keep in mind that if you’re trying to lose weight, you don’t want to go overboard on pizza eating, even Pritikin-style pizzas, “because dry pizza crust and cheese are calorie-dense foods,” reminds Pritikin Director of Nutrition Kimberly Gomer, MS, RD, LDN.
 One suggestion: To keep your pizza portions small, pair your pizza with a nice big salad full of the season’s finest veggies.

 Here are tips for scrumptious Pritikin pizzas, many from people who are frequent vacationers at the Pritikin health resort and soak up all the secrets of healthy cooking in Pritikin’s cooking classes.
 Watch out, Giada De Laurentiis!

 Pritikin Pizza Crust

 Recently, Pritikin alum “4ever” wrote Pritikin’s Executive Chef Anthony Stewart: “I ordered a dozen of your pizza crusts, Chef Anthony, and I’ve been having a ball creating new Pritikin Pizzas.”

 “The Pritikin Pizza crust is really good….even my kids love it.”